skrattaren/apf.rst/apf.rst

 + [p.
 236] "'Hello hello hello, what's all this, then?'"

-  Catchphrase from the "`Dixon of Dock Green`_" TV series.
+  Catchphrase from the **Dixon of Dock Green** TV series.
 See the annotation for p.
 60/55 of "`Guards!
 Guards!`_".

 + [p.
 245] "'That's Mr Catterail, sir."